 For all that believers do, Christians believe that Jesus gives new life because He rose from the dead.
 Those who listen to Jesus find that Jesus’s miracles are reasonable to believe.
 They especially believe the eyewitnesses of Jesus’s resurrection.

 In the beginning of the Christian movement, opponents converted attesting to have witnessed Jesus risen from the dead.
 Historians recognize that Paul converted having been a persecutor of the church, saw Jesus alive, and became a preacher and apostle (Gal 1:13–16).
 Early Christians attributed Paul as the author of 13 of the 27 writings of the New Testament of the Bible.
 Likewise, historians also note that Jesus’s brothers especially James did not believe Jesus was the Son of God, but they came to convert because of Jesus’s resurrection.
 They became preachers and leaders in the church too (1 Cor 9:5; Gal 1:18–20).
 To secular historians, these events are unexplained phenomena.

 What is the best explanation for various people experiencing Jesus risen bodily from the dead?
 To secular scholars, the experiences of Jesus’s resurrection are phenomena — events for which they cannot explain the cause.
 Explanations built on possibilities cannot suffice as such scenarios ignore and do not explain basic historical facts.
 The most plausible explanation cannot ignore the eyewitness experiences.
 Those whose minds are open to belief find the best explanation is that Jesus bodily rose from the dead.

 Citing eyewitnesses of Jesus’s resurrection was the preaching that established the church — God’s people.
 In the physician Luke’s writing of “Acts of the Apostles,” Luke recorded early speeches from Peter and Paul that secular historians date before the book of Acts.
-In Luke’s ancient record, Peter presented evidence that Jesus rose from the dead confirmed by predictions in the Jewish Scriptures, Jesus’s empty tomb, and eyewitnesses of Jesus resurrected (Acts 2:14–36).
+In Luke’s ancient record, Peter presented evidence that Jesus rose from the dead confirmed by predictions in the Jewish Scriptures, Jesus’s missing body, and eyewitnesses of Jesus resurrected (Acts 2:14–36).
 Likewise, Luke recorded that Paul preached the same evidence of people seeing Jesus alive and becoming witnesses to the people (Acts 13:26–41; cf. 1 Cor 15:1–11).